vincentntang/vincentntang.com/content/posts/20220818-coming-up-brand-name/index.md

   - TampaDevs
 ---

-When I first set out to build Tampa Devs, I wanted to do it right the first time and scale it upwards
+Brand names are what define an organization or entity.

-Scaling long term meant getting branding right.
-Getting branding right meant having a sexy logo that people remember.
-And before that a solid brand name to use that logo with
+Getting it right the first time makes it easy for everything else to fall in place, from logo design, getting a domain name, etc

 Here is the thought process behind designing the brand name for Tampa Devs